Fundamentals of computability logic 2020: The operator zoo of computability logic

 (a) Whenever a problem $B$ is brimplicatively reducible to a problem $A$, $B$ is also algorithmically reducible to $A$ according to anyone's reasonable intuition.

 (b) Whenever a problem $B$ is algorithmically reducible to a problem $A$ according to anyone's reasonable intuition, $B$ is also brimplicatively reducible to $A$. \end{thesis}

-The above is pretty much in the same sense as, by the Church-Turing thesis, a function $f$ is computable by a Turing machine iff $f$ has an algorithmic solution according to everyone's reasonable intuition.
+The above is pretty much in the same sense as, by the Church-Turing thesis, a function $f$ is computable by a Turing machine iff $f$ has an algorithmic solution according to anyone's reasonable intuition.

-Understanding the intuitionistic negation, implication, conjunction, disjunction and quantifiers as $\brepudiation$, $\brimplication$, $\chand$, $\chor$, $\chall$, $\chexists$, respectively, Heyting's system for intuitionistic logic has been shown \cite{int1} to be sound with respect to the semantics of CoL. It is also ``almost complete'', as the following formula of an imposing length is among the shortest known formulas valid in CoL but unprovable in Heyting's calculus:
+Understanding the intuitionistic negation, implication, conjunction, disjunction and quantifiers as $\brepudiation$, $\brimplication$, $\chand$, $\chor$, $\chall$, $\chexists$, respectively, Heyting's system for intuitionistic logic has been shown \cite{int1} to be sound with respect to the semantics of CoL. It is also ``almost complete'', as the following formula of an imposing length is among the shortest known propositional formulas valid in CoL but unprovable in Heyting's calculus: